 In 1989 the Cybis Studio introduced an annual holiday ornament series based on The Twelve Days of Christmas.
-All are open (non-limited) editions; although their original issue prices are unknown at present, they all retail for $595 each on the current Cybis site.
+All were open (non-limited) editions and although their original issue prices are unknown, they all were $595 each on the final (2008) Cybis retail website.

 Partridge in a Pear Tree was the first in the series.
 Because 1989 was also the studio’s 50th Anniverary, all new introductions during that particular year also had the special 50th Anniversary backstamp (see Signatures and Marks for a photo).
 This ornament is 5” high.